Snipper: A Spatiotemporal Transformer for Simultaneous Multi-Person 3D Pose Estimation Tracking and Forecasting on a

 \boldstart{Multi-person pose tracking} aims to track multi-person poses in a video.
+Recently, \cite{sun2021survey} provides a survey of multiple pedestrian tracking based on the tracking-by-detection framework.
 For 2D pose tracking, Girdhar et al.~\cite{girdhar2018detect} uses top-down approaches to estimate frame-based multi-person poses and then links predictions over time using bipartite matching. \cite{xiao2018simple,hwang2019pose} employ a similar top-down detection strategy but rely on flow-based similarity to do pose tracking.
 Wang et al.~\cite{wang2020combining} extends HRNet~\cite{sun2019deep} with temporal convolutions and shows impressive joint pose estimation and tracking.
 In contrast, Raaj et al.~\cite{raaj2019efficient} propose and efficient the bottom-up approach by extending the spatial affinity fields to spatiotemporal affinity fields in an RNN model.
 For 3D pose tracking, two multi-stage approaches are also proposed in~\cite{mehta2020xnect,zanfir2018monocular} where per-frame multi-person 3D pose estimation is followed by a temporal constraint optimization or fitting step.
 In contrast, ~\cite{fabbri2018learning,reddy2021tessetrack} aggregate temporal information within the model to estimate the multi-person pose trajectory.
 The most recent top-down works~\cite{rajasegaran2021tracking,rajasegaran2022tracking} achieve tracking by using 3D representation of people or predicting the future state of the tracklet, including 3D location, appearance, and pose.
+Besides, there are also efforts~\cite{zhang2022voxeltrack} exploring pose tracking with cross-view correspondence for occlusion-aware 3D tracking.
 Different from these multi-stage methods, our unified framework achieves 3D pose tracking and motion forecasting within a snippet in a single shot.
-We show experimentally that our generic model achieves comparable or better accuracy than dedicated baselines for individual tasks.